-Our Development Management section is responsible for considering planning applications, taking enforcement action where breaches of control have occurred, administering the appeals process and providing information and advice about the planning system in general.
+Our development management team is responsible for considering planning applications, taking enforcement action where breaches of control have occurred, administering the appeals process and providing information and advice about the planning system in general.

-The system seeks to guide appropriate development to the right place and prevent development which is not acceptable.
-It is a means for securing sustainable development which provides homes, jobs and services such as roads and schools while protecting and enhancing the best of our urban and rural environment.
+The system seeks to guide appropriate development to the right place and prevent development that is not acceptable.
+It is a means for securing sustainable development that provides homes, jobs and services such as roads and schools while protecting and enhancing the best of our urban and rural environment.

 We work closely with those proposing developments and other stakeholders.

-Planning permission is not always required for every single piece of development, or it could come under what is known as permitted development - i.e. development that is allowed.
+Planning permission is not always required for every development, it could come under what is known as permitted development.

-NOTE: The Government made a number of changes to permitted development rights in May 2013, including new rules to allow more flexibility for retail units, office buildings to be converted to residential use without planning permission and increased limits for householder extensions.
+NOTE: The Government have, and are, continuing to make a number of changes to permitted development rights since May 2013, including new rules to allow more flexibility for retail units, office and agricultural buildings to be converted to residential use without planning permission and increased limits for householder extensions.
 There are also new processes for dealing with proposals.